 A lot of publishers, TV companies and game developers licensed their characters and other material to Philips or its software partners to turn them into a CD-i title.
 Among them were Nintendo, Paramount Pictures, Milton Bradley (MB), MGM, Bertelsmann, Oxford University Press, Compton's New Media, EMI, NBC, Hanna-Barbera, Virgin Interactive Entertainment, BBC, Manga Entertainment, Namco, Standaard Uitgeverij Antwerpen, Hachette, Playboy Enterprises, Richard Scarry, Motown Records, Don Bluth, Warner Bros., Time-Life, Smithsonian Institution, Vivid Video, American Laser Games, Ravensburger, Psygnosis and many others.

 2.3 How was CD-i used in professional areas?

 Point-of-information applications used a CD-i player in some kiosk-like setup, enabling users to view information using for example a touchscreen.
-This allowed them for example to view all variations of a particular car model in showroom, or to find their ways in a museum.
-CD-i is an excellent medium for this kind of applications, because of its low cost, its easy to use interface and its high quality, TV-like video images.
+This allowed them for example to view all variations of a particular car model in showroom, or to find their way in a museum.
+CD-i is an excellent medium for these kind of applications, because of its low cost, its easy to use interface and its high quality, TV-like video images.

 2.3.1 Which companies used CD-i?